 Though Lugo is relatively modern, the city has never lost in touch with its history and its environment.
 To full experience the city, there are hostels in Lugo to provide for your care.
 Lugo hostels are equipped to welcome guests all year round.

-Written by local enthusiast for Lugo hostels
+Written by Travel Expert Lugo

 Angelica Burrage